MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-service-principal.md

 ---
 title: "Connect to an Azure Data Lake Storage Gen2 account with a service principal"
-description: "use an Azure service principal for audience insights to connect to your own data lake when attaching it to audience insights." ms.date: 02/10/2021 ms.service: customer-insights ms.subservice: audience-insights
+description: "Use an Azure service principal for audience insights to connect to your own data lake when attaching it to audience insights." ms.date: 02/10/2021 ms.service: customer-insights ms.subservice: audience-insights